Everything you need to know about intragastric balloon surgery

 Before having an intragastric balloon procedure done, you'll go through an initial consultation with your medical team, which will include a bariatric surgeon or gastroenterologist.
 They'll review your medical history and determine whether you're a suitable candidate for this procedure.

-You'll also be required to fast for a certain period, to help reduce the risk of any procedure complications.
+You'll also be required to fast for a certain period to help reduce the risk of any procedure complications.

 Balloon weight loss surgery is an outpatient procedure that takes between 20 minutes to an hour [1].

 During the procedure, the doctor will insert the intragastric balloon into the stomach through the mouth — no surgery necessary.
-However, your doctor may recommend medications like a sedative to help ease your nerves beforehand [3].
+However, your doctor may prescribe medications like a sedative to help ease your nerves beforehand [3].

 They'll use an endoscope, which is a flexible tube with a light and camera attached, which helps guide the doctor as they place the deflated balloon into the stomach.
 Next, with the specialised balloon inside, the doctor inflates it with either saline solution or air.